Department of Kinesiology

 • Provide access to university resources to help fortify educational experience of all students

-• widened the students’ vision of possible careers in the health, medical, and youth development service industries through community worksite exploration, work shadow, and internship experiences,
+• Widen the students’ vision of possible careers in the health, medical, and youth development service industries through community worksite exploration, work shadow, and internship experiences,